Infantry Battle School, Brecon

 IBS delivers competent and confident commanders for the Field Army by running command and leadership training, infantry tactics training, weapons training, and live firing range qualifications.
 It also provides specialist training teams to assist foreign forces in their development, and allocates some places on courses to overseas students.

 All courses are delivered by four distinct divisions within IBS – the Platoon Commanders’ Division, Senior Division, Junior Division and Infantry Weapons’ Division.

 Courses run at IBS

-- All Arms NCO Skill At Arms Instructor Course
+- All Arms Skill At Arms Instructor Course

 - Dismounted Close Combat Trainer